 When dogs don’t get along at home it’s not only concerning for dog parents, but it’s also a dangerous situation.

-Biting or aggressive behavior between dogs in the home occurs most frequently when a new dog is introduced into the household and it leaves dog parents feeling like a failure.
-Worse still, it leaves dog parents feeling like they have made a terrible mistake and considering returning their newest family member just to keep the peace.
+Biting or aggressive behavior between dogs in the home occurs most frequently when a new dog is introduced into the household or when there is a sudden shift in dynamics or health of the dogs in the home.
+It leaves dog parents feeling like they have failed and, often in the case of bringing another dog into the home, like they have made a terrible mistake and it leaves them considering returning their newest family member just to keep the peace.

 So today I want to talk about this topic a little more in the hopes of promoting a better understanding of canine behavior and how this “incompatibility” can be resolved.

 When dogs don’t get along at home, there are four main culprits precipitating the situation:

 The most common reason for dog-dog aggression or dogs simply not getting along is due to resource availability.
 Like humans, dogs need to feel that their needs are being met.
 Security and happiness are a must and if a dog feels like their access to these limited resources is being threatened they will self-preserve by trying to push out the competition.

 What resources does your dog see as limited?